ScreenJournal

 For voice-based roles, that signal collapses.

-Consider two call center agents working side by side.
+Consider two call centre agents working side by side.
 Both are logged into the same CRM.
-Both have the dialer open.
+Both have the dialler open.
 Both show 7.5 hours of active screen time with zero policy violations.
-On a screen-only monitoring dashboard, these two employees look identical.
+On a screen-only dashboard, these two employees look identical.

 But one of them handled 45 inbound calls with an average resolution time of 4 minutes.
 She maintained a calm, professional tone even when customers were irate.
 She followed the company script on 90% of interactions and upsold a premium plan three times.